 and unwanted change.

-There were days that felt super dark and scary but my daily reading
+Some days felt super dark and scary, but my daily reading

 of The Book of Mormon